wp-plugins/ipu-chart/readme.txt

        debug='false']
 </pre>

-To define a table view just referenc the csv:
+To define a table view just reference the csv (don't forget the '#'):

 <pre>
 [table id='table0'